 I am a maker, how can I get involved?

-Approach your favourite local retailer / café / creative space or talk to your local council and community centres.
-Maybe they would be happy to partner, sponsor, collaborate or host your event idea?
+Approach your favourite local gallery / retailer / café / creative space / library / school or talk to your local council and community centres.
+Maybe they would be happy to partner, sponsor, collaborate or host your event?

-If collaborating or hosting a ‘big’ event is not quite your style, why not host an Open Studio or take part in live demonstrations.
+If collaborating or hosting a ‘big’ event is not quite your style, why not host an Open Studio or partake in live demonstrations.
 Get a few creative friends together and make a day of it.